Goodbye, My Fancy (film)

-Goodbye, My Fancy is a 1951 American romantic comedy film starring Joan Crawford, Robert Young, and Frank Lovejoy.
-The film was directed by Vincent Sherman and produced by Henry Blanke.
-Distributed by Warner Bros., the film was based on the 1948 play of same name by Fay Kanin and adapted for the screen by Ivan Goff and Ben Roberts.
-Reinforcing social changes brought on by World War II and movies portraying women as successful on their own, such as 1945's Academy Award-winning Mildred Pierce, the plot follows an influential Congresswoman who returns to her former college to receive an honorary degree only to find her old flame as the university president.
+Goodbye, My Fancy is a 1951 American romantic comedy film directed by Vincent Sherman, produced by Henry Blanke, distributed by Warner Bros.
+Pictures and starring Joan Crawford, Robert Young and Frank Lovejoy.
+The film is based on the 1948 play of same name written by Fay Kanin, and the story was adapted for the screen by Ivan Goff and Ben Roberts.
+The plot follows an influential congresswoman who returns to her former college to receive an honorary degree, only to find her old flame as the university president.

-Goodbye, My Fancy was the third and last cinematic collaboration between Sherman and Crawford, the first two being Harriet Craig and The Damned Don't Cry in 1950.
+Goodbye, My Fancy was the third and final cinematic collaboration between Sherman and Crawford following Harriet Craig and The Damned Don't Cry, both released in 1950.

 Plot

-Powerful U.S. Representative Agatha Reed (Joan Crawford) returns to her alma mater to receive an honorary degree.
-Unbeknownst to the college's board of trustees, Agatha was expelled from the school years earlier for participating in an all-night date with a young professor, Dr. James Merrill (Robert Young), who is now the university president.
-The romantic fires are rekindled when the two meet.
-Matt Cole (Frank Lovejoy), a photographer from Life magazine had been involved with Agatha overseas in World War II - as far as buying an engagement ring before she skipped out on him - believes her feeling for Merrill is simply an unresolved holdover from her girlhood and follows her to the school.
+Powerful congresswoman Agatha Reed returns to her alma mater to receive an honorary degree.
+However, the college's board of trustees does not know that Agatha was expelled from the school years earlier for participating in an all-night date with young professor Dr. James Merrill, who is now the university's president.
+The romantic fires are rekindled when they meet again.
+Matt Cole, a photographer from Life magazine, had been involved with Agatha overseas in World War II, but she abruptly ended the relationship.
+Cole believes that her feelings for Merrill are simply an unresolved holdover from her girlhood, and he follows her to the school.

-Agatha becomes embroiled in a university matter over progressive teaching methods with Dr. Pitt (Morgan Farley), board trustee Claude Griswold (Howard St. John) and his wife Ellen Griswold (Lurene Tuttle).
-A film Agatha made about the dangers of restricting intellectual freedom is to be shown on campus to celebrate her legacy, but the reactionary Griswold forces Merrill to cancel the showing.
-Merrill will not stand up to Griswold, and though Merrill consents to show the film if Agatha's expulsion is not revealed, he lies to his daughter about the reason.
-After a series of misunderstandings, Agatha realizes she belongs with Cole and should forget the way she fancied Merrill.
+Agatha becomes embroiled in a debate regarding progressive teaching methods with Dr. Pitt, board trustee Claude Griswold and his wife Ellen.
+A film that Agatha had commissioned about the dangers of restricting intellectual freedom is to be shown on campus to celebrate her legacy, but Griswold forces Merrill to cancel the event.
+Merrill will not fight Griswold, and although Merrill consents to show the film if Agatha's expulsion is not revealed, he lies to his daughter about the reason.
+After a series of misunderstandings, Agatha realizes that she belongs with Cole and should forget her feelings for Merrill.